How to Successfully Flip Houses: The Best Tips for House Flipping

 9. Look out for your competition

-The second you put your guard down, a rival bidder could swoop in.
+The second they put your guard down, a rival bidder could swoop in.
 To reduce this risk, investors could try to find market opportunities away from the mainstream.
 Having access to fast, short-term finance like bridging loans can also help buyers act quickly and not get caught up in delays.

 10. Promote your hard work